Dumaraha: Ethnic groups

 In the past, people from Tharu, Dhanuk, Muhasar and Dom communities were living there.
-But after 2007 B.S. due to migration of people from the hilly region and later of people from India, the chief ethnic groups are Brahmin, Chhetri, Tharu, Mehata, Newar, Rai, Limbu, Dom, Dhanuk, Musahar etc.
+But after 2007 due to migration of people from the hilly region and later of people from India, the chief ethnic groups are Brahmin, Chhetri, Tharu, Mehata, Newar, Rai, Limbu, Dom, Dhanuk, Musahar etc.

 Natural resources

 Dumraha is rich in natural resources.
 The soil is appreciably fertile and large amounts of rice, wheat, maize, sugarcane, jute etc are grown and supplied to nearby trade centres.

 Ramdhuni Forest which is in Dumraha VDC is rich in timber and Shehara River flows by the side if forest.